-The principal activity of ANDIE is as an insurer and its main business is retail general insurance.
-The Group operates as a general insurer in the UK and Europe and has branches in Belgium, France, Germany, Italy and Spain.
-The Group also has a credit life insurance business in Germany (ANDLIE), while it also has a number of broking subsidiaries and a managing general agency subsidiary.
+The principal activity of Aioi Nissay Dowa Insurance Company of Europe Limited ("ANDIE" or "the Company") is as an insurer and its main business is retail general insurance.
+The Company operates as a general insurer in the UK and Europe and has branches in Belgium, France, Germany, Italy and Spain.
+The Company also has a credit life insurer subsidiary in Germany, a number of broking subsidiaries and a managing general agency subsidiary; together these form the Aioi Nissay Dowa Insurance Company of Europe Group ("the Group").
+This is the Company's Solo (company-only) Solvency and Financial Condition Report ("SFCR").
+The Group SFCR is prepared separately.

-ANDIE is a UK registered company (Registration No. 05046406) and is the holding company for the Group.
+ANDIE is a UK registered company (Registration No. 05046406).
 The Company's registered office is 5th Floor, 11 Old Jewry, London EC2R 8DU.
 ANDIE is authorised by the Prudential Regulation Authority, 20 Moorgate, London EC2R 6DA and regulated by the Financial Conduct Authority, 25 North Colonnade, London, E14 5HS and the Prudential Regulation Authority.
 ANDIE's external auditors are KPMG LLP, 15 Canada Square, London E14 5GL.